New York Like a Native

 What gives *you* the right to lead tours of certain neighborhoods, especially if you don't live there, or the neighborhood is ethnically/racially/religiously different?

 A professional tour guide has done some homework, and has organized the tour using that expertise.
-Sure, a person/resident from, say, an tenants' group, a business improvement district, an activist group, the local community board, a religious body, historic preservation, or an artists' group might lead a different (and worthy!) neighborhood tour.
+Yes, a person/resident from, say, an tenants' group, a business improvement district, an activist group, the local community board, a religious body, historic preservation, or an artists' group might lead a different (and worthy!) neighborhood tour.
 You get my considered assessment, based on my research, experience, and sensibility.

 What are some unusual tours you've led?